Brent M. Jones - Connected Events Matter

 Expand your network

-If Lincoln was willing to spend four hours sharpening his ax and then two more hours chopping down a tree, a good question would be, was he being paid by the hour?
+If Lincoln was willing to spend four hours sharpening his ax and then two more hours chopping down a tree, was he being paid by the hour?
 It seems doubtful that he would be, but would you expect a person you hired to do that job to arrive at work with his ax already sharp?
 Of course, you would.
 It takes personal preparation to be counted as the best.